Wider Curriculum Opportunities

 Testbourne Community School offers a bespoke programme of careers education, designed to give students age-appropriate information about different progression routes and careers options, and to develop the skills they need to be able to pursue their goals.

 We regularly review our careers programme against the ‘Gatsby benchmarks,’ which is a framework of best practice.
-For more information regarding the CEIAG programme at Testbourne, please contact Mrs Sudds, Deputy Headteacher at email@example.com or telephone 01256 892061 ex: 207.
+For more information regarding the CEIAG programme at Testbourne, please contact Mrs Sudds, Deputy Headteacher and Careers Leader at firstname.lastname@example.org or telephone 01256 892061 ex: 209.